-With this in mind, I’d like to share my first half marathon tips with a view of supporting and inspiring any new runner to run their first half marathon.
+The good news is that there are many first half marathon tips to support and inspire any new runner to run their first half marathon.

 In this guide we’ll explore: